 What Repairs Can Fix the P0441 Code?

 To perform the correct repair, you must first diagnose the problem correctly.
-Our complete diagnostic steps listed below will help you determine what needs to be fixed.
+The complete diagnostic steps listed below will help you determine what needs to be fixed.

 Here are a few possibilities: